e-books for more handy beginner tips: Why AutoHotkey? and AutoHotkey

 AutoHotkey is free.

 are free to use your scripts anywhere you like.
-There are very dedicated individuals who maintain, update and support AutoHotkey.
+Some very dedicated individuals maintain, update and support AutoHotkey.

 AutoHotkey is, see this AutoHotkey

 For More Information

 To see more of the many possible applications for AutoHotkey check out

 * * *